dgulotta/mh_answers/README.md

 As mentioned above, in 2003 and 2005, there were rounds where the answers were physical object; the corresponding metapuzzles are not included in `metapuzzles.yml`.

+The order of the puzzle answers in `metapuzzles.yml` does not necessarily reflect how they were presented during the hunt; in fact they may be in an order that makes the metapuzzle easier to solve.

 Incomplete lists of answers from 1995-1996 can be found at http://devjoe.appspot.com/hunt95/ and http://devjoe.appspot.com/hunt96/, and